UMT 11x17 colorless / N38 - board holder

 - Magnetic neodymium magnets are characterized by very high magnetic induction on the surface of the magnet and can operate (depending on the shape) even at temperatures of 230°C or higher...

-- Wide application in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.
+- Significant importance in modern technologies – are used in HDD drives, electric motors, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: